pydsgz/DeepVOG/README.md

 tui.run()
 ```

-If it is successful, you should see the interface. <br/>
+If it is successful, you should see the interface: <br/>

 <p align="center">
 <img src="https://i.imgur.com/0zc13mv.png">
 </p>
 From now on, you can follow the instructions within the interface and do offline analysis on your videos.<br/>

-For docker users, you may call the command below:<br/>
+For docker users, you may call interface by the command below:<br/>
 ```
 $ docker run --runtime=nvidia -it --rm -v /path_to_your_base_dir:/mnt yyhhoi/deepvog:v1.0.0 bash deepvog
 or